neithernut/dr.w.falls/doc/design/ServerClient.md

 the best choice.
 However, we'll use this division as a working model and deviate from it where appropriate.

-The [Interface.md](interface specification) describes screens, which effectively correspond to phases of the game:
+The [interface specification](../Interface.md) describes screens, which effectively correspond to phases of the game:

  * Lobby
  * Waiting for round